All Episodes

 That's true.

-Both sides, both Republicans and Democrats are setting themselves up to do whatever they had to do to win.
+Both sides, both Republicans and Democrats, are setting themselves up to do whatever they had to do to win.

 And it's pretty disturbing.

-So as you know, I'm a simple man, and and you have defined that uh to your audience, so I keep things simple.
+So as you know, I'm a simple man, and you have defined that to your audience.

-First of all, in the sound cut you just played from Biden, uh the keyword there was independent.
+First of all, in the sound cut you just played from Biden, the keyword there was independent.

-Joe Biden believes, or so he would say that the press is independent.
+Joe Biden believes, or so he would say, that the press is independent.

-Therefore, they've certified that he's the president elect, so he's okay.
+Therefore, they've certified that he's the president-elect, so he's okay.

 That's what he would do.

-But for today, the only chance, and I mean the only chance that Donald Trump has to retain the presidency is if the Supreme Court steps in and says any votes in Pennsylvania cast after the polls closed on November third are invalid.
+But for today, the only chance, and I mean the only chance that Donald Trump has to retain the presidency is if the Supreme Court steps in and says any votes in Pennsylvania cast after the polls closed on November 3rd are invalid because that's the state law that was overridden by Pennsylvania judges,

 Judges cannot override or change laws.

-Well, one add one thing, though.
+Well, add one thing, though.

 It doesn't matter.